jessiepelosi/YST_selfing/README.md

 # YST_selfing
-Analysis of population genomic data for yellow starthistle
+Analysis of population genomic data for yellow starthistle (Centaurea solstitialis) invasion in California.